Corporate Governance in GC Rieber Shipping ASA

-The company has one main shareholder, GC Rieber AS, owning 70.44 percent of the shares as at 31 December 2016.
-The chairman of the board, Paul-Chr.
-Rieber, indirectly controls 1.8 percent of the shares in the company.
+The Company has one main shareholder, GC Rieber AS, owning 76.8% of the shares as at 31 December 2018.
+The Chairman of the Board and CEO in GC Rieber AS, Paul-Christian Rieber, indirectly controls 3.1% of the shares in the Company.

-The group carries out purchase and sales transactions with close associates as part of the normal business operations.
-In the view of the board of directors and management, all agreements entered into between the company and its main shareholders (including related companies), and also other business agreements, must be entered into on arm’s length terms.
+The Company carries out purchase and sales transactions with close associates as part of the normal business operations.
+All agreements entered into between the Company and its main shareholders (including related companies), and also other business agreements are, and must be, entered into on arm’s length terms.

-Reference is made to note 18 in the company’s 2016 annual accounts, where transactions with close associates are outlined.
+Reference is made to note 16 in the Company’s 2018 annual accounts, where transactions with close associates are outlined.

 About the general meeting

 The general meeting is the Company’s supreme authority and the Board of Directors aims to ensure that the general meeting is an efficient meeting place.

 Notice of meeting

 The general meeting will usually be held by 30 April each year at the Company’s offices.
 The general meeting in 2019 will be held on 11 April.